Hong Kong Protesters Storm Legislative Council On Anniversary Of Handover To China

 In an earlier clash, police had redirected protesters who tried to march toward the celebration venue, according to The Associated Press.

-Weeks of massive protests had already forced Hong Kong Chief Executive Carrie Lam to suspend the extradition bill — which would allow Hong Kong people accused of certain crimes to be tried in mainland China courts.
+Weeks of massive protests had already forced Hong Kong Chief Executive Carrie Lam to apologize and suspend the extradition bill — which would allow Hong Kong people accused of certain crimes to be tried in mainland Chinese courts.
 But activists say that's not enough.
 Lacking faith in Beijing-backed Lam, they renewed calls for direct democracy in Hong Kong.

 As Lam spoke on Monday, she repeated her admission that she had not handled the legislation well.
+She devoted nearly all of her speech to discussing ways in which she would try to improve, saying her government wants to restore public confidence.

+"After this incident, I will learn the lesson and ensure that the Government's future work will be closer and more responsive to the aspirations, sentiments and opinions of the community," Lam said.
+"The first and most basic step to take is to change the Government's style of governance to make it more open and accommodating."

-The extradition flap has also fed concerns that Hong Kongers' civil liberties are being eroded to the level of conditions that exist in mainland China.
+The extradition controversy has also fed concerns among Hong Kongers that their civil liberties are being eroded to the same conditions that exist in mainland China.

 "China has no freedom.
 And even Hong Kong now has no freedom," a 72-year-old protest supporter named Mrs. Luo told NPR's McCarthy.
 "They have lengthened their arms to Hong Kong."